 9. Ritsurin Garden (Kagawa)

 If you are planning to visit Shikoku region during your trip to Japan in the early spring season, Ritsurin Garden is a perfect spot to admire the beautiful plum blossoms!
 The construction of the garden started in the early 17th century by the feudal lord of Takamatsu clan.
 It is a Kaiyu-style garden, which is quite typical to the traditional Japanese gardens built during this period by powerful feudal clans.
-This style of gardens typically have circulating pathways, which allow visitors to explore around the garden easily.
+This style of garden typically has circulating pathways, which allow visitors to explore the garden easily.
 At the end of February, Ritsurin Garden Plum Festival is held every year.
 Although the number of plum trees there is relatively small compared to other plum blossom viewing spots, the scenic garden itself is definitely worth a visit!
 April is also a great time of year to enjoy sakura blossoms.